bennylope/bennylope.github.com/_posts/2014-06-28-getting-started-ansible.md

 more up-to-date versions of Python and PostgreSQL, to start with, and better control over logging and montioring.

-### So where to start
+### Picking a starting point

-The best advice I heard about implementing testing in a software project without it is to start with the bugs.
-Every time you encounter a bug, write a test to replicate the bug and solve the problem (and fixing the test).
-You just keep doing this, and writing tests for new features, rather than trying to approach writing a complete test suite from scratch, and eventually you get a decent test suite with reasonable coverage.
+The best advice I heard about starting testing in an existing software project it is to start with the bugs.
+Every time you encounter a bug, write a test to replicate the bug and solve the problem (satisfying the test).
+You just keep doing this, and writing tests for new features, rather than trying to approach writing a complete test suite from scratch.
+Eventually you'll end up with a decent test suite with reasonable coverage.

-Similarly, I found it start your configuration management with problem areas, and notwithstanding that, start with anything you need to immediately change.
+Similarly, it's simpler to start your configuration management with problem areas, and notwithstanding that, start with anything you need to immediately change.
-It also helps to pick things that require minimal configuration.
+It also helps to pick things that require minimal configuration, i.e. use the snowball method.
 Something like memcached is a pretty good candidate here.
 You're installing it and then modifying one configuration file.
 That's a cinch.

 Start with the small pieces.
 Don't try downloading a complete set of roles (Ansible) or modules (Puppet) to manage the entire service.
 Let's take Nginx,